Alewife Neighbors, Inc.

 Any activities which could pose a significant risk would require W.R.
 Grace to file an Release Abatement Measure Plan with the Massachusetts Department of Environmental Protection, but would not require the state to be actively involved, as it had been for the past decade.

-Click here -> WR Grace Project <- for documents under review.
+Click here -> WR Grace AUL <- for final AUL documents and background.

 For a copy of the transcript of the December 16, 2004 public meeting, visit the Alewife Study Group website, click here -> [www.alewife.org]

 |click here for more info||Alewife Neighbors, Inc. was formed in 1996 to serve the residents of North Cambridge by providing reliable information on quality-of-life issues as impacted by past and future land use.
 The organization coordinates and participates in the monitoring and analysis of environmental, flooding, and traffic data collected with respect to land usage on parcels such as those at Russell Field, W.R.
 Grace properties, and the Alewife Reservation.
 ANI sponsors newsletters, neighborhood forums, and other public events.
 ANI is a tax exempt 501 (c)(3) not-for-profit corporation.|